jcputney/elearning-module-parser/README.md

   and prerequisite graphs.
 - **cmi5**: detected by the presence of `cmi5.xml`; provides AU metadata, move-on criteria, and launch parameters.
+- **xAPI/TinCan**: detected by the presence of `tincan.xml`; parses activity definitions, launch URLs, and metadata for Tin Can API packages.

 ## Usage